Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 **Review Questions:**

-**PART A: Write Bash Shell Script Code**
+**Part A: Write Bash Shell Script Code**

 **Write the answer to each question below the question in the space provided.**

   1. Write a Bash shell script that clears the screen and displays the text Hello World on the screen.

-What **permissions** are required to run this Bash shell script?
+      - What **permissions** are required to run this Bash shell script?

-What are the different methods that you can run this Bash shell script from the command line?
+      - What are the different methods that you can run this Bash shell script from the command line?

   2. Write a Bash shell script that clears the screen, prompts the user for their **full name** and then prompts the user for their **age**, then clears the screen again and welcomes the user by their name and tells them their age.

-What **comments** would you add to the above script’s contents to properly document this Bash shell script to be understood for those users that would read / edit this Bash shell script’s contents?
+      - What **comments** would you add to the above script’s contents to properly document this Bash shell script to be understood for those users that would read / edit this Bash shell script’s contents?

   3. Write a Bash shell script that will first set the value of a read-only variable called **dogFactor** to **7**.
 The script will then clear the screen and prompt the user to enter the age of a dog in human years (which will be stored into a variable called **humanYears**).

-The script will store in a variable called **dogYears** the value of _humanYears x dogFactor_
+      - The script will store in a variable called **dogYears** the value of _humanYears x dogFactor_

-The script will then clear the screen a second time and then display the age of the dog in “_dog years_”.
+      - The script will then clear the screen a second time and then display the age of the dog in “_dog years_”.

   4. Write a Bash shell script that will clear the screen and then display all **arguments** that were entered after your Bash shell script when it was run.
 Also have the Bash shell script display the **number of arguments** that were entered after your Bash shell script.

-**PART B: Walk-Thrus**
+**Part B: Walk-Thrus**

 **Write the expected output from running each of the following Bash shell scripts You can assume that these Bash shell script files have execute permissions.
 Show your work.**